tomdaley92/x-wrap/README.md

 # Xwrap
 **v0.0.1**

-A simple and lightweight gamepad to keyboard+mouse mapping utility for
+A simple and lightweight tool to map
+Xinput to keyboard & mouse strokes
 Windows.
-A work in progress.

 ## Building on Windows
 [Microsoft's C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) are assumed to be installed.
 Specifically, you will want these tools added to `PATH`: